karlch/vimiv/readme.md

 ## Installation
 Be sure to install the dependencies first.
 A simple `sudo make (install)` should then suffice.
-For arch-users there is an AUR package called vimiv-git.
+For arch-users there is an AUR package called vimiv for the latest stable version and vimiv-git for the developing branch.

 To remove vimiv the standard `sudo make uninstall` works.